infonomic/redux-saga-router-docs/docs/sagas.md

 ### navigate

 `navigate` is a redux action (defined in `redux/actions.js`).
 There is a saga that will respond to this action - `handleNavigation` - which checks for a configured saga on the route - and if found, will `call` it.
 It accepts `CLEAR` and `PUSH` params that determine whether the new location will replace the current location in the location stack, or is added to the location stack.
-Note that if a configured saga is found and called, it will be up to the saga to complete the route change by calling `setLocation` (see below), to update `window.history`.
+Note that if a configured saga is found and called, it will be up to the saga to complete the route change by calling `setLocation` (see below), thereby updating `window.history` and the location stack.

 It can be called from within a react component handler as...